tomweidner103/study-saturdays/w1/README.md

 ### Details

-	- For now, moodels are just objects that live in express app score
+	- For now, models are just objects that live in express app score

 	```
 		Test {id : 0, score: 99, subject : 'Physics', studentID : 2}